GyverLibs/AnalogKey/README_EN.md

 # AnalogKey
 Analog Keyboard Library for Arduino
 - Built-in simple debounce
-- Optimal pin polling by timer- Checking a specific button or displaying the number pressed
+- Optimal pin polling by timer
+- Checking a specific button or displaying the number pressed

 ### Compatibility
 Compatible with all Arduino platforms (using Arduino functions)